Cosmological Geometric Phase From Pure Quantum States: A study without/with having Bell's inequality violation: Conclusion

 \item Expressing every contribution in terms of the {\it slow roll parameters} is the most useful and realistic part of the analytical computations of {\it Pancharatnam Berry phase} using {\it Lewis Riesenfeld invariant quantum operator} formalism.
 The prime reason is, this identification actually helps us to connect this computed results with the observables like the amplitude of power spectrum and spectral index/tilt from scalar modes and tensor-to-scalar ratio, which further helps us to give stringent numerical constraint on the theoretically computed {\it Pancharatnam Berry phase} in the present context of discussion.
-This can easily be done because of the fact that all the {\it slow roll parameters} are directly related to these mentioned cosmological observables through {\it cosmological consistency relations}.
-Using this mentioned connections one can actually probe and put observationally consistent stringent constraint on the theoretically computed {\it Pancharatnam Berry phase} in the sub Hubble region, super Hubble region and finally the transition from the sub Hubble to super Hubble region at the horizon crossing point.
-We have made this identification without having the Bell's inequality violation as well as the case for having the Bell's inequality violation which can capable to cover the massless, partially massless and massive/heavy field case as appearing in the spectrum of the principal mass series.

-\item After doing this analysis we have actually plotted the behaviour of the ratio of the {\it Pancharatnam Berry phase} and the continuous eigenvalue of the {\it Lewis Riesenfeld invariant quantum operator}, which we have identified to be the {\it Normalized Pancharatnam Berry phase} with respect to scalar spectral index/tilt for the fixed values of tensor-to-scalar ratio at $r=0.05$, $r=0.005$ and $r=0.0005$.
-The we have drawn the similar plot with respect the tensor-to-scalar ratio for thee fixed values of spectral tilt/index at $n_{\zeta}(k_{*})=0.9649- 0.0042$, $n_{\zeta}(k_{*})=0.9649$ and $n_{\zeta}(k_{*})=0.9649+ 0.0042$ values \cite{Akrami:2018odb}.
-Comparing both the plots we have found numerical stringent constraints on the {\it Normalized Pancharatnam Berry phase} in the sub Hubble, super Hubble and finally the transition from the sub Hubble to super Hubble region at the horizon crossing point for the massless, partially massless and massive/heavy field case to cover the complete spectrum in the principal mass series.

 \end{itemize}

 The further future prospects of the presented work is appended below point-wise: \begin{itemize}